dudesweet/Agility2020-Access101/lab1.rst

 Lab Requirements
 ----------------

--  A pre existing virtual server.
+-  A pre existing virtual server at 10.1.10.100 or https://server1.acme.com

 Task 1: Define an Authentication Server
 ---------------------------------------